adelowo/portfolio/_posts/2018-10-10-drone-ci-to-deploy-a-jekyll-site.md

 > You don't have to make your private key public.
 Drone has good support for secrets..
-Secret values are so flexible they can even be limited to a specific docker image plus they arenn't exposed on a PR.
+Secret values are so flexible they can even be limited to a specific docker image plus they aren't exposed on a PR.
 See [docs](http://docs.drone.io/manage-secrets/)

+> There is an [scp plugin here](https://github.com/appleboy/drone-scp#usage-from-drone-ci) if you want to
+> use that instead

 To add our private key as a secret, we need to run the following :